mathieucarbou/MycilaJSY/examples/RemoteUDP/README.md

 | tinypico            |          4          |         25          |
 | denky_d4            |          4          |         25          |

+**Electric wiring for JSY boards with 2 channels:**

+- Channel 1 (CT1): anything
+- Channel 2 (CT2): the grid should go through it

+Reason is that on some JSY, channel 1 is a tore on the board while channel 2 is always a clamp.
+This is easier to put a clamp around the grid wire.

 ## How to build your own version

 Run at the root of the project: